gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerScannedFileType.md

 To add a new file type to scan, specify `*.<file name extension>`.
 To exclude a new file type from being scanned, specify `-*.<file name extension>`.

-Note: This cmdlet is available only with the current preview version of the scanner.

 ## EXAMPLES